mykalamos/Programming/Garbage_Collection.md

 - Allocation takes longer as pointers get put on finalization list/queue.
 - During a GC reclaimable object have the references removed from finalization list and placed on freachable queue.
-- Dedicated special high-priority CLR thread calls finalize (avoid thread synchronisation issues).
+- Dedicated special high-priority CLR thread calls finalize (avoids thread synchronisation issues).
 - Assumptions about the current thread should therefore be avoided in finalize methods.